SoorajSahu/BulkMailer/README.md

+# BulkMailer

-# `This is Bulk mailer especially  made in Node js, Electrone Js, HTML.
+This is Bulk mailer especially  made in Node js, Electrone Js, HTML.

 # 🙏Please contribute on it.

 # Step1:-